Table of Contents

 If you’re struggling with low motivation, Charlie Health is here to offer professional help, especially if your low motivation is the result of an underlying mental health condition.

-Charlie Health’s virtual Intensive Outpatient Program (IOP) combines group sessions, individual counseling, and family therapy to support young people with complex mental health conditions—including those struggling with a lack of motivation and negative thoughts.
+Charlie Health’s virtual Intensive Outpatient Program (IOP) combines group sessions, individual counseling, and family therapy to support teens and adults with serious mental health conditions—including those struggling with a lack of motivation and negative thoughts.
 Our team of experts can support teens and young adults in identifying the root cause of low motivation, setting realistic goals, learning practical coping strategies, and more.
 Charlie Health clinicians provide a personalized approach to healing to address your unique circumstances and needs, ultimately enhancing motivation and overall well-being.